 If you love all things retro then you will simply love this article!
-Today we are looking at the best film cameras to buy new (or nearly new) in 2018.
+Today we are looking at the best film cameras to buy new (or nearly new).

 In our modern technologically driven world, we have access to an awesome range of cameras.
 DSLR cameras from Nikon and Canon, for example, provide exceptional quality and a myriad of features.